 - A collaborative student advising suite for students in the College of Social and Behavioral Science, the U's largest college on campus

-The new building will also feature:
+The new building is also:

-- The first building on campus heated and cooled without any fossil fuel combustion, using the U's first geothermal ground source system that will eventually power up to 5 buildings in the surrounding area.
+- The first on campus heated and cooled without any fossil fuel combustion, using the U's first geothermal ground source system that will eventually power up to 5 buildings in the surrounding area.

-- The first building to house an interdisciplinary research consortium for the social sciences, examining everything from family health to geographical information systems.
+- The first to house an interdisciplinary research consortium for the social sciences, examining everything from family health to geographical information systems.

 Any gifts over $500 will be acknowledged on the building's main donor wall.